McCoyGroup/Psience/docs/Psience/Molecools/Molecule/Molecule.md

 </div>

-Returns a Molecule embedded in an Eckart frame if ref is not None, otherwise returns
-        a principle-axis embedded Molecule
+Returns a Molecule embedded in an Eckart frame if ref is not None, otherwise returns a principle-axis embedded Molecule
 - `:returns`: `Molecule`
-    >No description...
+    >

 <a id="Psience.Molecools.Molecule.Molecule.from_zmat" class="docs-object-method">&nbsp;</a>
 ```python